la-strole/bus_routes/serialized/README.txt

   }

-Here - bus_number - Visit station on forward and baskward
+Here - bus_number - Visit the station both in the forward and backward directions.
-	bus_number_r - Visit station only on reverse route bus_number_f - Visit station only on straight route
+	bus_number_r - Visit the station exclusively on the reverse route. bus_number_f - Visit the station exclusively on the straight route.